How to save water in your home

 Try these easy swaps to save water around your home.
 They’re simple, they save water, and they could help lower your bills too.
 Small changes make a big difference.

-It’s tempting to linger in a hot shower during colder months, but reducing shower time by 2 minutes could save up to 6,000 litres of water a year and up to £265 for a family of four on your annual water and energy bills.
+It’s tempting to linger in a hot shower during the colder months, but reducing shower time by two minutes could save up to 6,000 litres of water a year and up to £265 for a family of four on your annual water and energy bills.

 Check for leaks